ursm/ember-froala-editor/README.md

 a "boxing" a value with a setter.
 The `<FroalaEditor>` was designed with this in mind, where the `@update` argument could look for a setter on `@content`, without needing to pass in the setter explicitly/separately.

+#### Why can't `@content` be a regular string anymore?
+There has been some debate on if the `<FroalaEditor>` itself should automatically display `@content` unescaped by applying [`htmlSafe()`][14].
+Rather, the user of the component should indicate that the `@content` is Ok to display in its' current form.
+Additionally, by requiring a SafeString, the addon was able to allow greater backwards compatibility without resorting to computeds.
+We can always go back on this decision but it was a good change to make at v3.

 #### Why is it recommended to depend upon a minor version and not major?
 Ex: `~3.0.0` instead of `^3.0.0`.
 Froala would like this addon (and other